stelar-eu/Hazard-classification/README.md

 # SMARTPHIL: FIRST WORKSHOP ON SMART PERSONAL HEALTH INTERFACES
 ```
-This repository contains the source code for identifying hazards from incident reports.
+This repository contains the source code for identifying hazards from incident reports and is developed as a part of the stelar-eu .
 ```
 ## System Requirements:
 ```